WHO WE ARE

 Red Horse Vineyard Bed & Breakfast is a product of 5 generations who have lived and worked on the property.
 In 1968, Carl and Donna Londene purchased the farm and poured their lives into creating the beautiful oasis that it is today.
 The once-sandy riverbed soil heavily forested by native Cottonwoods has become a lush oasis due to Carl, Donna and their children’s vision and hard work.

-Founders Carl Londene and Donna Londene, moved to the farm in 1968 and poured their lives into making it the beautiful oasis in the desert that it is known as today.
-Donna’s passion for welcoming guests and making them feel at home still lingers in the walls and is carried on by her daughters and granddaughters.
-Carl & Donna’s hard work, hospitality, and creative talents, combined with their love of family and the land, have formed a beautiful treasure and legacy we are proud to share with you.
+The Londene children learned to work (and play!) hard, appreciate life and always make room for others at the table.
+Donna’s gift for welcoming guests and making them feel at home still lingers in the walls and is carried on by her children, grandchildren and now great grandson who when he is in town is quick to show guests where the cookies and toys are!
+Carl and Donna’s hard work ethic, generous hospitality, and creative talents combined with their deep love of family and the land have formed a beautiful treasure and legacy we are proud to share with you, our special guests.

 Owners and Innkeepers